What Is the Best Treatment for Neck and Shoulder Pain?

-Injury to the AC joint commonly happens when you fall directly on your shoulder.
-Severity can range from a minor sprain to a complete separation that shows a large bump or bulge above the shoulder.
+Injury to the AC joint is common when you fall on your shoulder.
+The severity of an injury can vary from a mild sprain to severe damage that leaves a bulge or bump above the shoulder.
 It is possible to feel pain in the surroundings.

 Shoulder and neck referred pain

-pain that radiates to your shoulder blade, elbow, and hand
+Pain radiating to your elbow, shoulder blade, and hand

 Gallstones or enlarged gallbladder

-Pain in your right shoulder can be a sign of a gallstone blocking a duct in your gallbladder.
-You may also feel pain in your back between your shoulder blades.
+Pain in your right shoulder can signify a gallstone blocking a duct in your gallbladder.
+You may feel pain in your back between your shoulder blades.
 The pain may be sudden and sharp.
-You may or may not feel the more common symptoms of gallstones or gallbladder inflammation.
+You may not feel the more common symptoms of gallstones or gallbladder inflammation.
 These are:

 sudden pain in your upper right abdomen

-Computed tomography (CT) scan: To examine the bone and spinal canal
+Computed Tomography (CT scan): To inspect the bone and spinal canal

-Magnetic resonance imaging (MRI): To help identify herniated discs or pinched nerves
+Magnetic resonance imaging (MRI): This detects herniated discs and pinched nerves

-Selective nerve root block: To try to pinpoint the source of nerve problems
+Selective nerve root block: To pinpoint the root cause of nerve problems

-Myelogram: To see the spinal canal and nerve roots18
+Myelogram: To view the spinal canal and nerve root18

 Treatments for Shoulder and Neck Pain

-Most causes of neck pain are not life-threatening and resolve with time and conservative medical treatment.
-Determining a treatment strategy depends mainly on identifying the location and cause of the pain.
+Most neck pains are not serious and can be treated with conservative medical treatment.
+The first step in determining a treatment strategy is to identify the cause and location of the pain.